-- 15. Individual verticals from a single transit across the bridge will be composited together in one larger container (carboy).
+- 15. Multiple verticals collected at the sampling location will be composited in one larger container (carboy) until sufficient volume (1.5 to 2 liters) has been collected to allow all analyses to be completed.
 Take care when pouring from the sample bottle into the container that no water splashes out.
 Leave enough sample in the bottle after initially decanting most of the sample so that the sample can be swirled in the bottle to facilitate removal of coarser sand particles as described above.
 The bottle cannot be washed, and if the next sample needs to be repeated, leaving sand in the sample bottle will decrease the composited sediment concentration. - 16.
-Repeat for all remaining sampling verticals - 17.
-When the final vertical is collected and composited, close the carboy, and thoroughly mix the sample.
-Collect the following subsamples using clean-hands dirty-hands technique: total mercury, dissolved mercury, methylmercury, and totals suspended solids.
+When the final subsample is collected and composited, close the carboy, and thoroughly mix the sample.
+Collect the following subsamples using clean-hands - dirty-hands technique: total mercury, dissolved mercury, methylmercury, and totals suspended solids.
 Properly label the samples with site, date, time, analyses, preservative, and field technicians' names.
-Place the individual samples on ice. - 18.
+Place the individual samples on ice. - 17.
 Record on the field data sheet the time the sample collection started and stopped.
 The concentration of sampled suspended sediment can be converted into a transport rate if the flow is known.
 Because the USGS operates the flow gaging station immediately below this bridge, noting the time of the sample will allow for accurate determination of the flow as recorded by the gaging station.